mozilla-releng/pulse-notify/README.md

 - INFLUXDB_NAME, INFLUXDB_HOST, INFFLUXDB_RECORD
     Host, db name and on/off switch for InfluxDB time series data

+## Notifying for a new Task Graph

+1. Create your task graph.
+2. For each task in the graph, create an extra/notifications section.
+3. For each important task status (ie task-failed, task-completed etc), create a section specifying how to be notified.
+4. Add the important routing keys and AMQP exchanges to the pulsenotify/consumer.py file.
+5. Set up your environment config with all the required variables.
+6. If you used ID's in the tasks, configure them in the id_configs folder.
+7. Start a new instance of the application.

+Optionally, you may wish to edit these files:

+- pulsenotify/templates/email_template.html (for custom emails)
+- the get_log function, as it currently only supports logs for two TC provisioner types

 ## Tests
 Tests can be run with